By Chris David

 What if I told you that there is ONE SIMPLE THING you can do to improve your computer security, make your PC less prone to viruses, exploits, malware and hackers?
 This tip works for home users, businesses and offices for all their Windows laptops and desktops.

-When setting up a new computer, this more secure configuration is easy and quick.
-But for incomprehensible reasons, Microsoft does not make this configuration the default on Windows computers. (end rant)
+When setting up a new computer, this more secure configuration is easy and quick. (start rant) But for incomprehensible reasons, Microsoft does not make this configuration the default on Windows computers. (end rant)

 OK, so what’s this easy step for making your computer more secure?

 On Windows systems, an administrator account has unrestricted access to everything on the computer.
 An administrator account can modify settings, install software and services, schedule tasks and change any file on the system.
 And any program running under an administrator account can do all this too.